hejack0207/mssql-cli/doc/installation/linux.md

 ### Installation for latest stable version via Package Repository - Ubuntu 14.04

-mssql-cli, for Linux, is published to package repositories for easy installation (and updates).
+osql-cli, for Linux, is published to package repositories for easy installation (and updates).
 This is the preferred method.

 ```sh